smlum/ODBiz/5a-Matching/README.md

 Applies formatting to street name columns in the ODA datasets.
 Takes in arguments of the files to be formatted and stores all outputs in data/oda_addresses/formatted.

 ## address_formatting.py
 Applies formatting to street names.
-Takes in arguments of the files to be formatted and stores all outputs in data/formatted.

-## pre_processing.py
-Removes duplicate addresses and rows without street address data needed for matching.
+It takes in files data/oda-addresses/ODA_

 ## address_match.py
 Takes in our source dataset and ODA datasets to match against.
 Outputs a csv of matched data for each province and one complete csv for the entire dataset in data/output